Interactify/dpo-cms/public/cms/_work/work.md

-  Our talented team of five unique composers and sound designers offers contemporary music production, innovative sound design and audio post production for commercials, television, film.
+  Our talented team of five unique composers and sound designers offers contemporary music production, innovative sound design and audio post production for commercials, television and film.

-  With a total of more than 55 million views across social media platforms, we are rapidly establishing a reputation as a go-to agency for excellent quality sound production for digital media.
+  With a total of more than 55 million views across social media platforms, we are rapidly establishing a reputation as a go-to agency for high quality sound production for digital media.
 ---